-At the end of last month, Boston hospital Beth Israel Deaconess Medical Center (BIDMC) settled a data breach lawsuit brought by the Massachusetts Attorney General related to the 2012 theft of a physician’s laptop.
+By Jay L. Levine on At the end of last month, Boston hospital Beth Israel Deaconess Medical Center (BIDMC) settled a data breach lawsuit brought by the Massachusetts Attorney General related to the 2012 theft of a physician’s laptop.
 Under a consent decree entered on Nov.
 20, 2014, BIDMC agreed to pay $100,000 and to take a number of steps … Continue Reading

 In August 2013, the FTC filed an administrative complaint against LabMD, alleging that it lacked appropriate data security and unreasonably exposed the health and personal data of its consumers.
 LabMD conducts clinical laboratory tests on patients and reports its finding to patients’ health care providers.
 In performing the needed tests, LabMD typically obtains personal information, including names, addresses, dates of birth, SSNs, bank account or credit card information, laboratory tests, test codes and results, diagnoses, clinical histories, and health insurance company names and policy numbers.
 LabMD possesses such data for approximately 1 million consumers.